How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 Take your time to understand what you’re doing, that doesn’t mean you get too technical with it and screw your head up.

-I mean if in the future, you come across some minor bugs with the blog you will have a broader scope of understanding to troubleshoot the problem, instead of being dependent on someone else altogether.
+I mean if in the future, you come across some minor bugs with the blog you will have a broader scope of understanding to troubleshoot the problem yourself, instead of being dependent on someone else altogether.

-Follow the step by step guide to Install your WordPress Blog on Hostgator or Godaddy.
+Follow the step-by-step guide to Install your WordPress Blog on Bluehost:

 Here comes the big task.
 Your blog’s success depends on it.